rcmdnk/ec2/README.md

 Files on an instance's root EBS volume are not copied to another instance automatically.
 Keep anything needed by a later `launch` or `submit` run on one of the configured shared filesystems, or copy it explicitly with `scp`/`rsync`.
+The io2 volume is an exception only for explicitly coordinated Multi-Attach workloads; this tool does not initialize a blank Multi-Attach volume automatically.

 ## Submit jobs with temporary instances